Indecomposable Ordinals

 Think about it...

 Welcome to this essay on ordinal indecomposability, part of my essay series on the ordinals and ordinal arithmetic—you can find the other essays in the ordinal-arithmetic tag.
-After indecomposability, in the coming essays we shall get into the Cantor normal form and then the “natural” operations, from which the ordinals form a commutative semi-ring and generate what I call the natural ring of ordinals, sitting as a subring inside the surreal numbers and indeed inside the ominific integers.
+After indecomposability, in the coming essays we shall get into the Cantor normal form and then the “natural” operations, from which the ordinals form a commutative semi-ring and generate what I call the natural ring of ordinals, sitting as a subring inside the surreal numbers and indeed inside the omnific integers.
 Thus, after building this foundation in the ordinals, we shall eventually return to my essay series on the surreal numbers, making use of our growing familiarity with the ordinals.
 You are welcome to join and follow along!

 Let’s get into it…